WikiPlagWS2018/Preselection-and-Cosine-Similarity-Calculator/README.md

 ## Problems
 - **Optimizing Cosine Jaccard Calculation**
-  - The current implementation doesn't use spark
+  - The current implementation doesn't use spark to calculate the features
-  - In order to fully use our hadoop cluster, we need to rewrite the code to spark
+  - In order to fully use our hadoop cluster, we need to rewrite the code
-  - **Solution:** Replace current implementation with a spark implementation
+  - **Solution:** Replace current implementation with a spark implementation - that means working with RDD and methods provided by spark
 - **Too many documents selected:** The Preselector selects too many Documents for Cosine and Jaccard Similarity
   - The Cosine Jaccard Calculator creates N-Grams from the Userinput and the "important documents"
   - This leads to a problem because if there are too many documents our current implementation takes too long